Nonprofits are not traditional businesses.

 Branding in the nonprofit sector appears to be at an inflection point in its development.
 Although many nonprofits continue to take a narrow approach to brand management, using it as a tool for fundraising, a growing number are moving beyond that approach to explore the wider, strategic roles that brands can play: driving broad, long-term social goals, while strengthening internal identity, cohesion, and capacity.

 The trend of emphasizing branding as an overarching strategic tool for nonprofits has only matured in the years since.
-And, for good reason.
+And, for a good reason.

 So, let’s take a look at the role nonprofit branding can – and should – play in your nonprofit’s overall strategy.

-1. Be understood – a clear brand message resonates.
+1. Be understood – a clear brand message resonates

 Nonprofits deal with a variety of audiences.

 People don’t want to volunteer their time or money for nothing.
 They need a worthwhile cause to motivate them.
-And, a nonprofit’s brand identity is responsible for bridging that communication gap.
+And a nonprofit’s brand identity is responsible for bridging that communication gap.

 A well-executed brand identity will help people understand your mission.